-The Pittsburgh Steelers vs. Baltimore Ravens game is being rescheduled for the second time this week.
+The National Football League has rescheduled the Pittsburgh Steelers vs. Baltimore Ravens game for a second time this week.

-According to ESPN's Adam Schefter, the game between the AFC North rivals has now been pushed back to Tuesday due to the COVID-19 outbreak on the Ravens.
+The league announced on Friday that the Week 12 matchup between the AFC North rivals has now been pushed back to Tuesday due to the COVID-19 outbreak in the Ravens organization.

 The Steelers also released a statement: